rifqanzalbina/BrainMLCode/MachineLearning/WikipediaChatbot/README.md

 # Wikipedia Chatbot / Search Engine

-A Wikipedia chatbot is an AI-powered program or project desgined to interact with users and provide information sourced from wikipedia, the online encyclopedia. it utilizes natural language processing and machine learning techniques to understand user queries and generate relevant responses using the vast knowledge avaliable on Wikipedia
+A Wikipedia chatbot is an AI-powered program or project desgined to interact with users and provide information sourced from wikipedia, the online encyclopedia. it utilizes natural language processing and machine learning techniques to understand user queries and generate relevant responses using the vast knowledge available on Wikipedia

 The benefits of creating a Wikipedia chatbot include: